MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-location-based-routing.md

   - Microsoft Teams
 ---

+# Contoso case study: Location-Based Routing

+Location-Based Routing (LBR) is a feature that restricts toll bypass based on policy and the user's physical location at the time of placing or receiving a call.

-# Overview
+## Overview

 Contoso has an office in a country where it is illegal to bypass the Public Switched Telephone Network (PSTN) provider to decrease long-distance calling costs.
-Location-Based Routing (LBR) is a feature that restricts toll bypass based on policy and the user's physical location at the time of placing or receiving a call.

 In this country, Contoso had LBR configured for their Skype for Business deployment.
-To determine how to configure LBR for Teams, Contoso read [Plan Location-Based Routing for Direct Routing](location-based-routing-plan).
+To determine how to configure LBR for Teams, Contoso read [Plan Location-Based Routing for Direct Routing](location-based-routing-plan.md).
 Contoso determined that Teams and Skype for Business follow the same scenarios on when a call can be placed, when it can be received, when a PSTN call can be transferred to a Teams user, and when you can transfer another Teams user to the PSTN call.

 For Skype for Business, LBR was configured with the Session Border Controller (SBC) SIP Trunk connecting to the PSTN carrier.
 For this SBC, Contoso reviewed the [list of certified SBCs](direct-routing-border-controllers.md) and determined that the SBC deployed is certified for Direct Routing but is not certified for Media Bypass.
 To support LBR, Direct Routing needs to be configured to the SBC on-site, there needs to be a local Internet egress, and the SBC needs to be configured for Media Bypass.
 Based on this information, Contoso decided the following: